Dr M. David Litwa

 - Library Liaison for the IRCI, ACU

-- Steering Committee, Bible Myth and Myth Theory group at the Society of Biblical Literature
+- Unit Chair, Bible Myth and Myth Theory group at the Society of Biblical Literature

 - Reviewer for Journal of Early Christian Studies (JECS), Cambridge University Press, Cornell University Press, and Baylor University Press